sakib1133/Secure-School-Management-Portal/README.md

 This project implements a full-featured school management system with:
 - **Role-Based Access Control** for Admin, Teacher, and Student users
 - **Enterprise-Grade Security** with multi-layered protection mechanisms
-- **AI-Powered Chatbot** with NLP, sentiment analysis, and multi-language support
 - **Complete Fee Management** with Razorpay integration and OTP verification
 - **Integrated Monitoring Stack** with Prometheus, Grafana, and Node Exporter
 - **Docker Compose** for containerized deployment